 The main Accounts offices are situated above Housekeeping, near the Club Room.

 It is essential to have a UK bank account set up, ideally in advance of your arrival in Cambridge or as soon as possible after you arrive.
-On request, the Graduate Student Administrator, Rebecca Sawalmeh, will provide a letter confirming your student status for a bank.
+On request, the Postgraduate Student Administrator, Rebecca Sawalmeh, will provide a letter confirming your student status for a bank.

 The College’s preferred method of payment for fee and College Account bills is by direct debit from a UK bank account.
 Direct Debit forms can be obtained from the Student Accounts Office.
 Academic Fees and College bills can be paid by cheque from a sterling bank account, UK debit card or bank transfer.
 If payment is made by credit card or a non-EU debit card the additional charge will be passed on to you — typically 2.3%.

 The College bank account details for electronic transfer can be obtained by contacting: